Kuanhao-Chao/splam/docs/source/content/alignment_evaluation.rst

     splam extract -P SRR1352129_chr9_sub.bam

-The primary outputs for this step is a BED file containing the coordinates of each junction and some temporary files.
-If you only want to extract splice junctions from the BAM file without running the subsequent cleaning step, you can use the :code:`-n / --write-junctions-only` argument to skip writing out temporary files.
+The primary outputs for this step is a :code:`BED` file containing the coordinates of each junction and some temporary files.

 Splam iterates through the :code:`BAM` file, extracts all splice junctions in alignments, and writes their coordinates into a :code:`BED` file.
 By default, the :code:`BED` is written into :code:`tmp_out/junction.bed`.
 The :code:`BED` file consists of six columns: :code:`CHROM`, :code:`START`, :code:`END`, :code:`JUNC_NAME`, :code:`INTRON_NUM`, and :code:`STRAND`.
 Here are a few entries from the :code:`BED` file: